37th Johnson & Johnson Virtual Hockey Day - 2021!

-Johnson & Johnson is pleased to announce that once again this year’s tournament will raise funds for the Shoot for a Cure campaign to dedicate their funds to awareness, research and prevention of brain and spinal cord injuries.
-The Shoot for a Cure campaign is run by the Canadian and American Spinal Research Organizations and StopConcussions Foundation.
+Johnson & Johnson Inc. are pleased to announce a virtual 2021 fundraiser!
+Once again, all funds will be in support of the Shoot for a Cure campaign, dedicated to funding awareness, research, and the prevention of brain and spinal cord injuries.
+The Shoot for a Cure campaign is run by the Canadian and American Spinal Research Organization and StopConcussions Foundation.
+New to the event this year is the Connected Mental Health Initiative, to raise awareness on mental health.

-This year’s tournament is being hosted by Janssen Canada led by Chris Halyk, and will be held in Canada in Toronto, Ontario.
-The fundraising campaign will be contributing donations raised from the tournament to fund concussion awareness and prevention platforms, as well as innovative research projects to find a cure for spinal cord injury.
+This year’s event, hosted by Johnson & Johnson Inc., is led by Dan Giordano and James Kulp and will be held on an online platform.
+The fundraising campaign will be contributing donations raised from the event to fund the awareness and prevention platforms of concussions and mental health, as well as innovative research projects to find a cure for spinal cord injury.

-Through education and our comprehensive sport specific prevention platforms, Shoot for a Cure is dedicated to shifting the mindsets of participants towards prevention and safety from the grassroots up.
+Through education and our comprehensive sport specific prevention platforms, Shoot for a Cure is dedicated to shifting the mindset of participants towards prevention and safety from the grassroots up.

 Canadian and American Spinal Research Organizations